Posh007/Citi-Bike-Analytics/README.md

 ## Analysis and Report Submission

-Visualizations based on analysis, Dashboards and the Tableau story board can be viewed from [Citibike Analytics Tableau]  https://public.tableau.com/app/profile/posh.sue6229/viz/Citibike-challenge/Story1
+Visualizations based on analysis, Dashboards and the Tableau story board can be viewed from [Citibike Analytics Tableau](https://public.tableau.com/app/profile/posh.sue6229/viz/Citibike-challenge/Story1) webpage.

 The following are also included with this submission: